 “This small parcel of land was donated to us by the community and we have since managed to set up a semi-permanent structure, which is small compared to the number of students we have been receiving,” he says.

-Even with the challenges, this year, following a competitive process involving thousands of applicants, Douglas was selected to receive the Young Leaders Award by Her Majesty in Buckingham Palace.
+Even with the challenges, last year, following a competitive process involving thousands of applicants, Douglas was selected to receive the Young Leaders Award by Her Majesty in Buckingham Palace.
 The 2018 Queen’s Young Leaders are finding solutions to global issues such as climate change, food scarcity, gender-based violence, mental health, and access to education.

 On top of meeting celebrities such as the Duke and Duchess of Sussex, Prince Harry and His wife Meghan Markle, renowned footballer David Beckham, among others, the Award winners also attended workshops at the University of Cambridge and visited projects that are changing lives of vulnerable people in the UK.